Most Common Career Changes for Nurses

 Job Outlook

-The BLS projects that employment in healthcare careers will grow at a much faster rate than the average of all other occupations from 2022 to 2032.
-This will result in about 2 million new jobs in the coming decade.
+The BLS projects that employment in healthcare careers will grow at a much faster rate than the average of all other occupations from 2022 to 2032, resulting in about 2 million new jobs in the coming decade.
 As the demand for these positions grows, so too will the demand for talented healthcare recruiters.

 2. Social Worker